C2B2A/Verteilte-Systeme---Marktsimulation/USERMANUAL_SETUPGUIDE.md

 **IMPORTANT NOTE:**  use **cmd** as terminal - NOT POWERSHELL since this might lead to administrative errors build clean install
     (is used to compile and build the project - is to be used after every codechange)
-## Executing the project AUTOATICALLY via the terminal on Windows
+## Executing the project AUTOMATICALLY via the terminal on Windows
 start-system.bat

 ### Mac (using the standard terminal)